John W. Melton, MD, Neurologist:

 Ryan J. Smith, MD, Emergency Medicine:

 Primarily, a stroke is diagnosed through history that we would obtain by asking questions to patients.
-It is also diagnosed through a physical exam done at bedside.
-We look for signs and symptoms of stroke.
+It is also diagnosed through a physical exam done at the bedside.
+We look for signs and symptoms of a stroke.
 We use other tests, such as CAT scan, blood testing, including potentially an EKG.
 Then, we start to make decisions about how we will treat.

 One of the many options we have is to give TPA, that’s a clot-busting drug.
 It should be given between three to four and a half hours after the stroke symptoms first appear.
 We measure something called door-to-needle time, how quickly a person receives TPA, but the first measurement has to be: how long did it take you to get to our door?
 The key to treatment for strokes is to be seen as soon as possible.
 Minutes matter when it comes to stroke.

 Learn more about stroke care and the services that Baptist Health offers.